jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_installation.rst

 3. Activate the Python 3 environment by entering:

    .. code-block:: batch

       py3_env

    .. image:: ../img/shell_callpy3env.png

+   .. note:: In more recent versions of QGIS the ``py3_env`` call might not be necessary or will simply not work.
+If so, just continue with the following step (4).

 4. Install required python packages by entering: